 There’s nothing wrong with wanting to look your best at any age, but staring in the mirror at the inevitable wrinkles and gray hairs can lead to an unhealthy obsession.
 Our society over-values youth, which can lead to feeling unwanted and ignored as we age and it’s all too easy to think looking more youthful will actually result in being younger.

-If you want to try Botox or invest in cosmetic surgery, then go for it!
-Deciding on an anti-aging routine is a personal decision.
+If you feel like it’s time to try Botox or invest in cosmetic surgery, then you absolutely should!
+(Just do your research.)
 But if it seems like every time you get something done, you see something else you want to fix, you might want to pull back and examine why.

 Do you feel like you no longer have a purpose now that the kids are grown?
 Or do you look back at the decisions you made when you were younger and wish you could have a do-over?